matiasz8/telling-quote/README.md

 1. Push your repository to GitHub
 2. Import the project in [Vercel](https://vercel.com/new)
 3. Vercel will automatically detect Next.js and configure the build
+4. Your app will be deployed with full SSR support

+**Note**: The `next.config.ts` is already configured for Vercel deployment by default.

-### GitHub Pages
+### GitHub Pages (Alternative)

-To deploy on GitHub Pages with static export:
+To deploy on GitHub Pages with static export, you need to modify the configuration:

-1. Update `next.config.ts` to enable static export:
+1. Uncomment the export settings in `next.config.ts`:

 ```typescript
 const nextConfig = {